A life-altering experience

 I had labored at home for twelve hours before arriving at the birthing center when my contractions were around 2-3 minutes apart.
 Shortly after arrival my midwife discovered that Levi was breech.

-Since no doctor in our hospital would deliver a breech baby vaginally at that point, I said good-bye to the natural birth I had hoped for and said hello to the operating theater where I’d undergo an “emergency” c-section.
+Since no doctor in our hospital would deliver a breech baby vaginally at that point, I said good-bye to the natural birth I had hoped for and said hello to the operating theater where I’d undergo an “emergency” cesarean birth (c-section).

 Despite a few waves of sadness as I grappled with the unexpected, I was very much at peace throughout the whole process, and welcomed our son with immense joy and excitement.

-Although it was a good experience overall, I did have to work through the emotions of disappointment and unmet expectations… both in the moment and during the weeks and months that followed.
+Although it was a good experience overall, I did have to work through the emotions of disappointment and unmet expectations, both in the moment and even more-so during the weeks and months that followed.

 There were certainly a few things that I would have preferred were done differently had I been a little more educated and/or prepared in the event of an unplanned cesarean.